abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 (see :ref:`References`).
 It is also known as "top-down operator-precedence parsing" because it is a top-down, recursive algorithm which can easily handle operator precedences.
 Pratt describes it as a modification of the Floyd operator-precedence parser to work top-down.

-Recursive descent parsing is another, more commonly known, top-down recursive parsing method.
-In recursive descent each production in the grammar (BNF, EBNF, etc.) of a language is associated with a function which is designed to parse that production.
-By contrast, in a Pratt parser each type of token has one or more **handler functions** associated with it.

 Pratt parsing fell into relative obscurity for some years, but it has recently experienced something of a revival as a parsing technique that is well-suited for dynamic languages.

+The well-known recursive descent parsing algorithm is also a top-down, recursive parsing method.
+In recursive descent parsing each *nonterminal in the grammar* (BNF, EBNF, etc.) of a language is associated with a function which is designed to parse productions for that nonterminal.
+By contrast, in a Pratt parser each *type of token* has one or more functions associated with it.
+These functions will be called **handler functions**, since they handle the parsing for that particular kind of token.

 Some of Pratt's original terminology is less-than-intuitive in a modern context.
 That original terminology is still commonly used in descriptions of Pratt parsing and the code examples.
-Rather than using Pratt's terminology, the Typped package instead uses different terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
-The correspondences between terms in this package's terminology and Pratt's original terminology are noted both where the terms are defined and in a summarizing table below.
+The Typped package instead uses an alternate terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
+The correspondences between the terms in Pratt's original terminology and the terms used in Typped are noted below when the terms are defined.
+They are also summarized in a table below.

 Basic assumptions
 -----------------